Implementation guide

 2.5 Information and records management must be designed to safeguard information and records with long-term value

-This requirement ensures that an organisation identifies which systems and service environments hold information and records with identified long-term value.
-This requirement builds on Minimum Compliance Requirements 2.1 and 2.2.
+This requirement ensures that your organisation identifies which systems and service environments hold information and records with long-term business value.
+This requirement builds on Requirements 2.1 and 2.2.

-Once the organisation knows what information and records are needed long-term and where they are kept, it can safeguard and manage them.
+Once you know what information and records your organisation needs long-term and where they’re kept, you can safeguard and manage them.

-Information and records required for the long term will outlive both the systems in which they are managed and any outsourcing arrangements and contracts with service providers.
+Information and records required for the long term will outlive both the systems in which they’re managed, as well as any outsourcing arrangements or contracts with service providers.
+You must ensure you plan and manage the protection of long-term information and records during any system transitions or service changes.

-An organisation must protect its long-term information and records during changes in administration and through changes in the machinery of government.
-This includes where information and records must be transferred between organisations.
+Your organisation must protect its long-term information and records during changes in administration and through changes in the machinery of government.
+This includes when information and records are transferred between organisations with functions.

-To help with identifying long-term information and records, an organisation can refer to their authorised disposal authorities.
+To help with identifying long-term information and records, you should refer to your organisation’s authorised disposal authorities.

 Key guidance